 The Rev. Rebecca Tankersley, Assistant Rector

-Mother Rebecca Tankersley who has been serving at St. Augustine’s in Dallas.
+Mother Rebecca Tankersley who has been serving at St. James Episcopal Church since August 2015 and before that served at St. Augustine’s Oak Cliff.
 Mtr.
-Tankersley was recently ordained to the Priesthood after graduating from SMU Perkins School of Theology.
+Tankersley was ordained to the Priesthood after graduating from SMU Perkins School of Theology.

 Mtr.
 Rebecca is married to Scott and has three boys: Trevor (14), Elton (12), and Owen (9).
 Scott is an attorney, as is Mtr.
 Rebecca.
 The boys all attended St. James Episcopal School and are active swimmers.
 Mtr.
 Rebecca excelled in her studies at Perkins, winning both the Weatherford Prize for preaching and Flinn Award given by the faculty to the student who “most exemplifies the mission of the school” which is “to prepare women and men for faithful leadership in Christian ministry.”